 Clever queen, foolish king

-Hadassah, Esther’s Jewish name, means ‘myrtle’, a tree whose leaves only release their fragrance when crushed.
-Her heroism only appeared when she and her people were in danger.
-‘Esther’ means ‘hidden’: her Jewish identity was hidden for many years.
-Ahasuerus means ‘ruler of heroes’; he is thought to be based on the Persian emperor Xerxes, whom Leonidas fought with his famous ‘300’.
+In the Bible story, ‘Esther’ means ‘hidden’ – her Jewish identity was hidden from the King.
+Esther’s Jewish name Hadassah, means ‘myrtle’, a tree whose leaves release their fragrance when crushed.
+Ahasuerus means ‘ruler of heroes’; he is thought to be based on the Persian emperor Xerxes, whom Leonidas fought with the famous ‘300’.
 Vashti means ‘sweetheart’ or ‘beloved’

 The winged bull sphinx, symbol of the absolute power of the king